DETAILED ACTION

 Claim 1, at Step 3, recites the following, which appears to include grammatical and/or typographical errors and/or omissions:

-“Establishing the individual authorized player for each that player's profile (A, B, C) a neurological baseline (their baseline) using a group of interactive digital games and a digital cognitive assessment tool called the Sign Inventory (SIT) which is administered by an authorized caregiver”.
-For purposes of examination, it is being interpreted as “Establishing, for each individual authorized player’s profile, a neurological baseline using a group of interactive digital games and a digital cognitive assessment tool called the Sign Inventory (SIT) which is administered by an authorized caregiver”.
+“Establishing, for each the individual authorized player profile (A, B, C) a neurological baseline for that individual authorized player (their baseline) using a group of interactive digital games and a digital cognitive assessment tool called the Sign Inventory Tool (SIT) which is administered by an authorized caregiver…” which appears to contain accidental inclusion of “the” prior to “individual”.
+For purposes of examination, it is being interpreted as “Establishing, for each [[the]] individual authorized player profile…”.
 Please clarify claim language or explain on the record.

-Claim 1 recites the limitation “the player profile” in Step 6A line 1 and B line 1.
-Examiner is interpreting this to be the same as “a profile of an individual authorized player” of Step 1.
+Claim 1 recites both terms “the player profile” and “the individual authorized player profile”.
+Examiner is interpreting these to be the same profile.
 Please streamline and use the same terminology across all claims for increased clarity and coherence of the claims.

 Appropriate correction is required.